Nike backs Naomi Osaka after she withdraws from French Open - KESQ

 Nike backs Naomi Osaka after she withdraws from French Open

-Nike has come out in support of tennis star Naomi Osaka following her decision to withdraw from the French Open.
+Nike and other major sponsors have come out in support of tennis star Naomi Osaka following her decision to withdraw from the French Open.

 The sports apparel giant — who signed a sponsorship deal with Osaka in 2019 — applauded the athlete in a statement on Monday for opening up about her struggle with depression.